hmyuuu/kirin/docs/cookbook/foodlang/cf_rewrite.md

 ```

 1. Lets add an extra `got_lost` option to toggle this `RandomWalkBranch()` rewrite rule.
 2. The `Walk` will walk through the IR and apply the rule.
-The `Fixpoint` then repeatedly walk through the IR until there is nothing to rewrite.
+The `Fixpoint` then repeatedly walks through the IR until there is nothing to rewrite.